pexels/pexels-figma/README.md

 # Unofficial Pexels Figma Plugin

-Insert photos from the popular free stock photography site Pexels into your designs.
+Insert photos from the popular, free stock photography site, Pexels, into your designs.

 ## Development